ADHD

-What is Attention Deficit Hyperactive Disorder (ADHD)
+What is Attention Deficit Hyperactive Disorder (ADHD)?

 ADHD is one of the most common neurodevelopmental conditions in school-aged children with the essential features being a persistent pattern of inattention and/or hyperactivity and impulsivity at more severe degree than in typically developing children.